Skip to main content

 • Input Connection: Receive text content from other nodes

-• Output Connection: Send stored text to other workflow nodes
+• Output Connection: Send stored text to other agent nodes

 • Text Processing: Combine with other nodes for text manipulation

-• Workflow Variables: Use as a source of static text in dynamic workflows
+• Agent Variables: Use as a source of static text in dynamic agents

 Use Cases